mezzio/mezzio/docs/book/v3/cookbook/autowiring-routes-and-pipelines.md

 # How can I autowire routes and pipelines?

-Expressive 2.0 switched to _programmatic_ pipelines and routes, versus _configuration-driven_ pipelines and routing as used in version 1.
+Mezzio 2.0 switched to _programmatic_ pipelines and routes, versus _configuration-driven_ pipelines and routing as used in version 1.
 One drawback is that with configuration-driven approaches, users could provide configuration via a module `ConfigProvider`, and automatically expose new pipeline middleware